AlanV05/COMP1010-Assignment-/README.md

       1. Unit testing for 10 non-trivial functions

       2. Have one instance of recursive data structure

+      3. More Commenting

-      3. Delegation -> What to change regarding classes:
+      4. Delegation -> What to change regarding classes:
       // Create a new class could "Statistics" or "Stats" where the goal difference, points, goals for and againts, are recorded.
       // This makes the classes have a cleaner and more readable sensable structure.
       // Similarly with league Class move stats related methods to the Stats class, again making it organised.